 What is my purpose?
 I know - scary question right?
 The standard answer most Christians say would be to pray about it and ask God for guidance.
 I wholeheartedly agree with that.
 I also agree with what the Bible says about our purpose: “Love the Lord your God with all your heart and with all … Continue reading What Will You Do With Your Life?

 My heart thudded against my chest.
 My breaths were fast and shallow.
 I felt like I was gasping for air.
 I would hold myself, I would try to self-soothe.
 I cried a lot.
 I felt constantly alone.
 I dreaded going to bed because I would lie there, gripped by the fear, feeling my life force … Continue reading What Does God Say About My Anxiety?

 Dear youth group leader, There are many wonderful qualities about you.
 First, your volition to spend time around teenagers.
 Teenagers are a difficult group to minister to.
 Some adults think teenagers are self-absorbed and unwilling to learn.
 You see something different.
-You see that teenagers are part of the church too, and you seek to … Continue reading An Open Letter to the Youth Group Leaders
+You see that teenagers are part of the church too, and you seek to … Continue reading A Letter to the Youth Group Leaders

 For this post, I had the privilege of talking with several friends of mine as well as a few adults about the importance of Christian community.
 Some names have been changed.
 One of the things I miss the most out of all the things we’ve lost by sheltering in place during this pandemic is my … Continue reading Why Christian Community is Important

 I love to journal.
 I am passionate about all kinds of writing and keeping a journal is just one of the ways I do that.
 Every time I fill up one journal, I go through my collection of journals, and pick my next one based on what season of life I am going through.
 This … Continue reading Trusting God with my “Normal” Life